 The Admissions Office can assist in this petition process.
 Use the Graduate School Petition online system to request a transfer of credit.

-The CAS/K-12 LIS Licensure Program Checklist is designed to provide students with a summary of the requirements and steps leading to licensure.
+The CAS/School Librarian Licensure Program Checklist is designed to provide students with a summary of the requirements and steps leading to licensure.
 Each component is described in more detail below.

 Council on Teacher Education Student Portal